tonethar/IGME-330-Master/notes/HW-cage-clicker-3.md

     - up the `cageCount`, which determines when the level is over
   - also check out `loadLevel`, where `levelGoal`, `levelTarget`, `vectorChangeProb` and `levelTimeLimit` are going to be defined with unique values for every level of the game

-2. Reload the page, and test the main game screen by clicking all
+2. Reload the page, and test the main game screen by clicking all of the sprites.
+You should earn one point for each "cage", and -1 point for each non cage.
+Giving you a final score of -2.

 **[Previous Chapter <- Cage Clicker Part II](HW-cage-clicker-2.md)**